 Goodwill represents the fair value of the consideration transferred in excess of the fair value of identifiable net assets at the acquisition date.
 The Company tests goodwill and indefinite-life intangible assets for impairment on an annual basis and on an interim basis when circumstances exist that could indicate possible impairment.
 The Company tests for impairment at the reporting unit level, which is generally one level below its operating segments.
 The Company has identified one reporting unit: Capital Markets.
 When testing for impairment, the Company has the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after making an assessment, the Company determines it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then further analysis is unnecessary.
 However, if the Company concludes otherwise, then the Company is required to perform a quantitative goodwill test, which requires management to make judgments in determining what assumptions to use in the calculation.
 The quantitative goodwill test compares the fair value of the reporting unit to its carrying value, including allocated goodwill.
 An impairment is recognized for the excess amount of a reporting unit's carrying value over its fair value.
-The estimated fair value of the reporting unit using the income approach (discounted cash flow method) and market approach (earnings and/or transaction multiples).
+The estimated fair value of the reporting unit is derived based on valuation techniques that a market participant would use.
+The Company estimates the fair value of the reporting unit using the income approach (discounted cash flow method) and market approach (earnings and/or transaction multiples).

-Intangible assets with determinable lives consist of customer relationships and internally developed software that are amortized over their original estimated useful lives ranging from one to eight years.
+Intangible assets with determinable lives consist of customer relationships and internally developed software that are amortized over their original estimated useful lives ranging from two to eight years.
 The pattern of amortization reflects the timing of the realization of the economic benefits of such intangible assets.
 The Sandler trade name is an indefinite-lived intangible asset, which is not amortized and is evaluated for impairment annually, at a minimum, or on an interim basis if events or circumstances indicate a possible inability to realize the carrying amount.

-See Note 9 for additional information on the Company's impairment testing of goodwill and intangible assets.
+See Note 11 for additional information on the Company's impairment testing of goodwill and intangible assets.